On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Review of almost -representations

 A {\em $\Q_p$-representation of $\sg_K$} is a finite dimensional $\Q_p$-vector space with a continuous and linear action of $\sg_K$.
 Similarly, a {\em $C$-representation of $\sg_K$} is a finite dimensional $C$-vector space with a continuous and semilinear action of $\sg_K$.
 We will denote by $\Rep_{\Q_p}(\sg_K)$, resp. $\Rep_C(\sg_K)$, the category of $\Q_p$-representations, resp. $C$-representations.
 More generally, one can define the category $\Rep_{\B^+_{\dr}}(\sg_K)$ of finite length $\B^+_{\dr}$-representations.

 Fontaine proved the following surprising theorem: \begin{theorem} {\rm (Fontaine, \cite[Th.\,$A$, Th.\,$A^{\prime}$]{Fo-Cp})} If $[K:\Q_p]<\infty$, the forgetful functors

-are fully faithful. \end{theorem} In other words, if $W_1, W_2$ are two $C$-representations of $\sg_K$, all $\Q_p$-linear continuous $\sg_K$-equivariant maps, of $W_1$ to $W_2$ are necessarily $C$-linear.
-Similarly, if $W_1, W_2$ are two $\B^+_{\dr}$-representations of $\sg_K$, all $\Q_p$-linear continuous $\sg_K$-equivariant maps, of $W_1$ to $W_2$ are necessarily $\B^+_{\dr}$-linear. \begin{remark} The proof uses Sen's theory~\cite{sen} and gives a stronger result: one has the same statements for $E$-linear maps between $E$-representations for which the Hodge-Tate-Sen weights are algebraic over $E$ (a condition that is automatic for $E=\Q_p$, if $[K:\Q_p]<\infty$, whence the theorem).
-In particular, we have the following fundamental result, valid for arbitrary $K$:
+are fully faithful. \end{theorem} In other words, if $W_1, W_2$ are two $C$-representations of $\sg_K$, all $\Q_p$-linear continuous $\sg_K$-equivariant maps $W_1\to W_2$ are necessarily $C$-linear.
+Similarly, if $W_1, W_2$ are two $\B^+_{\dr}$-representations of $\sg_K$, all $\Q_p$-linear continuous $\sg_K$-equivariant maps $W_1 \to W_2$ are necessarily $\B^+_{\dr}$-linear. \begin{remark} The proof uses Sen's theory~\cite{sen} and gives a stronger result: one has the same statements for $E$-linear maps between $E$-representations for which the Hodge-Tate-Sen weights are algebraic over $E$ (a condition that is automatic for $E=\Q_p$, if $[K:\Q_p]<\infty$, whence the theorem).
+In particular, we have the following fundamental result (where ${\rm Hom}_{\G_K}$ is an abuse of notation for ${\rm Hom}_{\sbb(\G_K)}$), valid for arbitrary $K$:

 \end{remark}